openlookeng/hetu-core/hetu-docs/en/migration/hetu-hive-functions.md

 ![image](../images/hetu-hive-functions.png)

 ### **Configuration**
 1. In order to dynamically load Hive functions, users should add function metadata into `udf.properties`, with the format: `function_name class_path`.
-An example of configuration in `udf.properties` is presented as follows:
+An example configuration in `udf.properties` is as follows:
  ```
  booleanudf io.hetu.core.hive.dynamicfunctions.examples.udf.BooleanUDF
  shortudf io.hetu.core.hive.dynamicfunctions.examples.udf.ShortUDF
  byteudf io.hetu.core.hive.dynamicfunctions.examples.udf.ByteUDF
  intudf io.hetu.core.hive.dynamicfunctions.examples.udf.IntUDF
  ```
 2. Users should upload Hive functions jars and **dependencies** onto a separate directory under `${node.data-dir}` which is setting in `node.properties`.
 The directory is user configurable by setting `external-functions.dir` and the default value is `externalFunctions`.
-An example of configuration in `config.properties` is presented as follows:
+An example configuration in `config.properties` is as follows:
 ```
 external-functions.dir=externalFunctions
 ```